georgringer/news/Documentation/AdministratorManual/Configuration/TsConfig/Index.rst

 templateLayouts
 ^^^^^^^^^^^^^^^
-The selectbox :guilabel:`Template Layout` inside a plugin can be easily be extended by using TsConfig
+The selectbox :guilabel:`Template Layout` inside a plugin can be extended by using TsConfig

 .. code-block:: typoscript